-- Many classrooms and the Kern Dining Room do require students to pack nut free snacks and lunch.
-Please make provisions to pack a nut free snack and lunch each day and learn about the qualifications for each classroom environment. - Please reinforce and encourage safe practices among our students including, but not limited to, discouraging parents/students from bringing peanuts and/or tree-nut food to EDS, sharing or trading food with classmates, utensil swapping, eating on school transportation and hand washing with soap and water prior to and following eating to prevent cross contact. - With respect to birthdays, holidays, field trips or other occasions in which a classroom or school-wide snack may be distributed, please consider sending pre-packaged foods (containing an ingredient label) that do not contain peanuts or tree-nuts.
-A list of commonly acceptable pre-packaged snacks and foods will be sent electronically and posted on SchoolSpeak for your reference and convenience. - Parents are expected to inform the classroom or homeroom teacher and school nurse of their child's allergies prior to the start of the school year or as soon as diagnosis is made by a physician.
+- We require students to pack nut free snacks and lunch.
+Please make provisions to pack a nut free snack and lunch each day. - Please reinforce and encourage safe practices among our students including, but not limited to, discouraging parents/students from bringing peanuts and/or tree-nut food to EDS, sharing or trading food with classmates, utensil swapping, eating on school transportation and hand washing with soap and water prior to and following eating to prevent cross contact. - With respect to birthdays, holidays, field trips or other occasions in which a classroom or school-wide snack may be distributed, please consider sending pre-packaged foods (containing an ingredient label) that do not contain peanuts or tree-nuts.
+A list of commonly acceptable pre-packaged snacks and foods will be sent electronically and posted on School Speak for your reference and convenience. - Parents are expected to inform the classroom or homeroom teacher and school nurse of their child's allergies prior to the start of the school year or as soon as diagnosis is made by a physician.